Have you been considering radiant floor heating for your home or building? If so, you’ve come to the right place.

 Boilers heat water to turn it into steam.
 Then, it pushes that steam through the home to heat it.
 Compared to electric-based systems, water-based systems take longer to install, require regular maintenance, take longer to heat up and cool down, and are usually only an option for brand new builds.

 Electric baseboards and radiant heat might seem similar, but there are many differences to consider.
-Electric baseboards are generally two to eight feet long and are either 120 volt or 240 volt, and they use convection to heat the room.
+Electric baseboards are generally two to eight feet long and are either 120 volts or 240 volts, using convection to heat the room.
 Installing electric baseboards is cheaper than installing a radiant heating system, however, the long-term costs are usually much higher because they aren’t as efficient.
 In fact, it costs two to three times as much to heat a room using an electric baseboard than a radiant floor heating system.

 In hybrid HVAC heating systems, also called dual-fuel systems, a heat pump is backed up by a combustion furnace.
 It uses the heat-pump option unless the temperatures drop, at which point the combustion furnace kicks in.
 These systems do a great job of ensuring your home stays warm no matter what.
 However, these systems are expensive to install and often require a bit of maintenance.
 They also have the same downsides as forced air systems.